deepfence/ThreatStryker-docs/docs/versioned_docs/version-v3.6/cloud/consoles.md

 1. Log in to the Deepfence Cloud portal.
 2. From the home page, locate the tile representing the ThreatStryker console to be deleted.
-Click the 'Delete' icon, and enter the console's identifer to confirm the permanent deletion of that console and its data.
+Click the 'Delete' icon, and enter the console's identifier to confirm the permanent deletion of that console and its data.